pranigopu/pranigopu.github.io/docs/mathematics/mathematical-thinking/vocabulary.md

 - "I do not buy eggs"; contradicts $\alpha$'s necessary implication that "I buy eggs"
 - "I do not come home"; contradicts $\alpha$'s necessary implication that " I come home"
 - Both of the above contradict $\alpha$ both separately and together
-- Neither of the above contradictions are logically equivalent to each other
+- Neither of the above contradictions are logically implied or equivalent to each other
 - Hence, neither one by itself is the only statement that contradicts $\alpha$
 - Hence, "I do not buy eggs or I do not come home or both" is the negation of $\alpha$